-Erase Period - Courses dropped during the first 3 weeks of the semester will not be recorded on the student's record and a "W" grade will not be assigned.
+Erase Period - Courses dropped before the first day of instruction and during the first 3 weeks of the semester will not be recorded on the student's academic record and no grade will be not be assigned.

-Deadlines - Check the College Calendar for both add and drop deadlines.
-You need to take care of your responsibilities in dropping a course because your GPA could be affected.
+Deadlines - Check the Academic Calendar for both add and drop deadlines.

-Semester Courses - You may drop (withdraw from) semester-length courses any time up to the stated deadline.
+Semester Courses - You may drop (withdraw from) semester-length courses any time up to the stated deadline on the Academic Calendar.

-Non-Semester Length Courses - The last day to withdraw from modular and non-modular courses that are completed in less than a semester is the instructional day prior to 60% completion of the course.
+Non-Semester Length Courses - The last day to withdraw from courses that are completed in less than a semester is the instructional day prior to 60% completion of the course.
+Please refer to Class Availability on the college website for this date.